JanssenProject/jans/docs/README.md

 - `config.py` Configuration settings related to SetupApp are written to this file.
 Most of the definitions are static, and some path combinations.
-We only define variables and assign values inside this file only if those variables and values are global, will be needed by other components of this application and will be written to `setup.properties.last`
+We only define variables and assign values inside this file only if those variables and values are global, will be needed by other components of this application and will be written to `setup.properties.last`.
+Static variables are defined as class variables, so the can be accesible without any construction.
+You need to call `init()` static method with argument installaltion directory.
+Since we don't create varbiles related to services/applications unless they are installed, you can query a variable with static method `get()` by providing variable name and default value if you need.
+  For example if you code `Config.get('scimTestMode', False)`, this will return value of variable `scimTestMode` if defined, otherwise  returns `False`.
+This is the third file you need to import if you are going to write another application and sould be constructed by `init()`.
+You won't need initialize this class.